 Backstories don’t need to be told in chronological order.
-But, a timeline helps you discover significant events for use in your narrative.
-Start by mapping out different years of your life and highlighting negative and positive guidepost moments.
+But a timeline helps you discover significant events for your narrative.
+Start by mapping out different years of an organization’s journey and highlighting positive and difficult or challenging guidepost moments.
 Use brain mapping tools to ideate and build out your story.

 Build Your Narrative

 Each backstory starts with a foundation of persuasion, which Richard Maxwell and Robert Dickman call the five foundational building blocks in their book, The Elements of Persuasion:

 - Hero.
 You, your product, or your brand.

 - Antagonist.
 A problem or force pressing against the hero.

 - Awareness.
 The turning point, your “aha” moment.